unicornunicode/FACT/README.md

 docker-compose up -d
 ```

-See [INSTALL.md](INSTALL.md) for more details.
+See [INSTALL.md](INSTALL.md) for more details and other deployment methods.

-## Multi-node Deployment

-We have not yet documented and tested multi-node deployments, thus you are on
-your own for now.

 # Contributing